-If you want to know who to market to—and when to market to them—you need marketing automation.
+If you want to know who to market to, what to market to them, and when, then you need marketing automation.
 However, if you like spending a lot of money on ads, wondering who’s seeing them, and sending special offers to people who don’t want them, then skip marketing automation altogether.

 Here’s the short version: marketing automation is simpler and more effective than what you’ve been doing.
 It absolutely makes the list of 2020 credit union technology trends!

 But where can you find marketing automation for credit unions?
 Easy.
 If your credit union wants more support, customizable modules, coaching, omnichannel capabilities, and built-in compliance features, then we cannot recommend Total Expert enough.
 They’re the closest thing to a plug-and-play marketing automation solution that the credit union industry has.